Raibows/ChineseWordPlay/README.md

 ## Feedback
-If you have any problems or bug reports, you may propose a issue or <a href="Mailto:raibows@hotmail.com">contact </a> with me in email.
+If you have any problems or bug reports, you may propose a issue.

 ## Update Record Time
     1. ver1 March 26, 2019